TheresaLui/SelfHelpContent_v2/articles/microsoft.cognitiveservices/certificatenotmatching.md

 "User Verification! hostname in certificate didn't match: <centralIndia.api.cognitive.microsoft.com> != <*.cognitiveservices.azure.com> OR <*.cognitiveservices.azure.com>"

-**.cognitiveservices.azure.com** is a domain name that was recently added for Cognitive Services.
-It is set to the default SSL binding certificate so if an SNI header is missing, API management will use the default certificate which is now **.cognitiveservices.azure.com**.
+The domain name **.cognitiveservices.azure.com** was recently added for Cognitive Services.
+It is set to the default SSL binding certificate.
+This means, if an SNI header is missing, API management will use the default certificate which is now **.cognitiveservices.azure.com**.

 ## **Recommended Steps**